 You can also share helpful tax information.
 For instance, clients may be able to deduct home care expenses as medical expenses on their tax returns.
 The IRS allows taxpayers to deduct medical costs that exceed 7.5% of their adjusted gross income.
 Advising them to keep detailed receipts and consult with a tax professional can provide significant financial relief and build goodwill for your agency.

-How to Choose a Quality Private Pay Provider
+How to Choose the Right Private Pay Provider

 Finding the right home care provider is a huge decision for families.
 They’re looking for an agency they can trust with the well-being of a loved one.
 As an agency owner, understanding their perspective is the first step to showing them you’re the right choice.
 When you can confidently answer their questions and demonstrate your commitment to quality, you build the trust needed to win their business.
 Being prepared for this process also ensures you attract the right clients for your agency, setting everyone up for a positive, long-term relationship.
 Having your operations in order, from caregiver training to your finances, allows you to focus on providing that top-tier care.
 If you need help managing cash flow to invest in these quality markers, we offer fast and simple funding for home care agencies.